Destinations Greece The Cyclades Santorini

 Southern tip · the Bronze Age site · Red Beach · before the ships dock

-The southern cape — anchored by the Akrotiri archaeological site (a Minoan city under volcanic ash since 1600 BC, frescoed walls still standing) and the Red Beach below it (red sand, red cliffs, a little rockfall-prone — admire from the viewpoint, swim with caution).
-A morning loop: site at 9 a.m. opening, Red Beach viewpoint, lunch at The Cave of Nikolas on the harbour.
+The southern cape, anchored by the Akrotiri archaeological site (a Minoan city under volcanic ash since 1600 BC, frescoed walls still standing) and the Red Beach below it (red sand, red cliffs, and rockfall-prone enough that you admire it from the viewpoint and swim with caution).
+A morning loop: the site at 9 a.m. opening, the Red Beach viewpoint, then lunch at The Cave of Nikolas on the harbour.

 Site at 9 a.m. openingRed Beach viewpointThe Cave of Nikolas lunch